 Ad fraud is no longer the concern of advertisers.
 It’s the concern for all of us in the adtech ecosystem.
 As a publisher, you might be relatively new to ad fraud technology and that’s why we compiled this list.
 You could use the list as a starting point for your research on ad fraud detection companies.

 Ad fraud is not just about numbers.
-Over the last few years, ad fraudsters have developed themselves into the unbeatable force who can crunch every technology that prevents their mission of spoiling the internet.
+Over the last few years, ad fraudsters have developed themselves into an unbeatable force who can crunch every technology that prevents their mission of spoiling the internet.
+For instance, tag evasion.

 1 in 5 ad-serving websites is visited exclusively by fraud bots